-The Office of Religious and Spiritual Life offers resources, programs and staff dedicated to supporting faith communities, religious expression and spiritual exploration throughout TCU.
-TCU has a vibrant history as a University affiliated with the Christian Church (Disciples of Christ), a tradition that values dialogue, freedom of thought and a mutual concern for all people.
-The Office of Religious and Spiritual Life is committed to respecting the dignity of every individual, celebrating TCU's rich diversity and welcoming all of God's people.
+The Office of Religious and Spiritual Life (RSL) offers resources, programs and staff dedicated to supporting faith communities, religious expression and spiritual exploration throughout TCU.
+The University is affiliated with the Christian Church (Disciples of Christ), a denomination that values dialogue, freedom of thought and a mutual concern for all people.
+To that end, RSL is committed to respecting the dignity and beliefs of every individual, celebrating our rich diversity and welcoming all of God's people.

-The office is a space to connect, a place to belong and a springboard from which to branch out.
-Through the office's services, students can connect with a campus ministry or student religious organization; find opportunities for worship, study and fellowship; explore commonalities through interfaith dialogue; and engage in meaningful conversations about life's big questions.
-The work of the office includes supporting a vibrant religious life; creating dialogue and learning across traditions; meeting student's spiritual needs; and engaging in social justice, community activism and relief work.
+Through RSL, students can connect with student religious organizations or a campus ministry; find opportunities for worship, study and fellowship; explore commonalities across traditions through interfaith dialogue; and engage in meaningful conversations about life's big questions.
+The work of the office includes supporting a vibrant religious life; creating dialogue and learning across traditions; meeting student's spiritual needs; and engaging in social justice, community activism and relief work

-Located on the first floor of Jarvis Hall, the Office of Religious and Spiritual Life is open daily and is home to a multi-faith prayer room and RSL Library and Resource Center.
-A long-standing part of TCU, Robert Carr Chapel is open each day for prayer and personal reflection, and is available for worship and other sacred occasions.
-In addition to TCU's religious life staff, students will also find more than 10 full-time or part-time campus ministers and religious life partners who offer support, connection and opportunities for growth.
+Located on the first floor of Jarvis Hall, The Office of Religious and Spiritual Life is home to staff offices, a multi-faith prayer room and the RSL Library and Resource Center.
+A long-standing part of TCU, Robert Carr Chapel is open daily for prayer and personal reflection, and is available by reservation for worship, weddings and other sacred occasions.
+In addition to TCU's religious life staff, students will also find more than 12 full- or part-time campus ministers and religious life partners who offer support, connection and pastoral care.